156 Hargrave Street

 The artist, Arthur Boyd photographed in 1994 with the painting titled Windmill Bride at High Noon - now sold.

-Savill Galleries has a strong collection of works by Arthur Boyd including this work below painted in 1960 titled 'Bride in the Moonlight'.
+Savill Galleries has a strong collection of works by Arthur Boyd including this rare early oil below painted in 1960 titled 'Bride in the Moonlight'.

 Great Australian Paintings